Updated July 2023

 #12.
 Use numbers and statistics to build credibility

-Sharing very specific claims make you seem more believable.
+Sharing very specific claims makes you seem more believable.
 Concrete numbers bypass natural skepticism.
 Some numbers are more convincing than others, though.
 For example, would you be more likely to believe that someone saved $5,000 using a product or $5,437?
 Give the real numbers because people will know.

 Appcues used numbers to make them appear more credible on their website and sell more.
 They cited the % adoption increase, the % user retention, and the rate of increased responses their users got in their own businesses.